Braves hit 3 HRs off deGrom, beat Mets, tie for NL East lead

+That being said, he sure is glad the Atlanta Braves took the opener.

+”To get the first one is huge and just try to build as much momentum off it as possible,” Riley said. ”To come out fighting and top to bottom did a great job.
+Arms did great.
+Just a solid win.”

-ATLANTA (AP) — Austin Riley and Matt Olson hit back-to-back homers off Jacob deGrom in the second inning and Dansby Swanson later connected off the Mets ace as the Atlanta Braves beat New York 5-2 Friday night to move into a tie for the NL East lead.
+Riley and Matt Olson hit back-to-back homers off Jacob deGrom in the second inning and Dansby Swanson later connected off the Mets ace as the Braves beat New York 5-2 Friday night to move into a tie for the NL East lead.

 Both teams are 98-59 with five games to go in the regular season.